Guidance

 local-planning-authorities

-Enter the reference (the GSS code) for the Local Planning Authority area covered by this local or supplementary plan.
-For a joint local plan, enter the list of Local Planning Authority references, each separated by semi-colon ';' character.
-For example:
+Enter the GSS code for the Local Planning Authority area that this local or supplementary plan covers.
+For a joint local plan, enter the list of references and separate each of them by with a semi-colon.

 • E60000001